bradfrost/atomic-design/chapter-5.md

 We've already discussed the importance of resetting everyone's expectations in order to establish a more collaborative, pattern-driven workflow.
 In order to save our design systems from the trash can and craft lasting design systems instead, we must once again fundamentally rewire people's brains.

 ### What is it we're making again?
-We *think* we merely design and build websites.
+We *think* we merely design and build websites and apps.
 And that's true for the most part.
 After all, that's what our clients pay us to do, and the products we create are the vehicles that generate money and success for an organization.
 So it seems natural to focus on the final implementations rather than the underlying system.
 With this mentality, the live products remain the primary focus of everyone's attention, while any pattern library exists as an offshoot that provides helpful documentation for the final products.

 {% include figure.html src="../images/content/workflow-website-first.png" caption="" %}

 The problem with this mentality is that you can almost see that pattern library snapping off and sliding off into the abyss.  **Once the pattern library ceases to reflect the current state of the products it serves, it becomes obsolete**.
 And when the pattern library managing the design system is no longer accurate, the website maintenance process devolves into a smattering of hotfixes and ad hoc changes, ruining all the thoughtfulness that went into creating the original design system.

 In order to set our design systems up for long-term success, we must fundamentally shift our mentality around just what exactly it is we’re creating.
-Rather than thinking of the final product our sole responsibility, we must recognize that the design system is what underpins our the final products *and* pattern libraries.
+Rather than thinking of the final product as our sole responsibility, we must recognize that the design system is what underpins our final products *and* pattern libraries.

 {% include figure.html src="../images/content/workflow-system-first.png" caption="" %}